 Sky Arts launches a nationwide celebration of the arts in primary schools and everyone’s invited Sky Arts

 Get your free download of the new issue of The Headteacher

 Oxford University Press Courses

 With the introduction of statutory relationships and health education, many PSHE coordinators have been thrust into policy changes, curriculum writing and the joys of writing action plans.

-Although, in the past, PSHE lessons have often been ‘one offs’ or a quick ten minutes in between lessons, 2019 DfE guidance advises that “core knowledge is broken down into units of manageable size and communicated clearly to pupils, in a carefully sequenced way, within a planned programme or lessons”.
+Although, in the past, PSHE lessons at Key Stage 1 and 2 have often been ‘one offs’ or a quick 10 minutes in between lessons, 2019 DfE guidance advises that “core knowledge is broken down into units of manageable size and communicated clearly to pupils, in a carefully sequenced way, within a planned programme or lessons”.

 It’s important, therefore, that you consider a spiral curriculum, which builds on both content knowledge and skills.
 This doesn’t mean you need to throw the baby out with the bath water, however.

 Complete an audit with teachers and staff about what they think works for their individual year groups and any topics that might need to be swapped or moved to a different stage.

 This allows your PSHE coordinator to ensure that there is a progression of learning, coverage of skills and content, and that transitions from EYFS and into Y7 are considered.